pip-services/pip-services-docs/content/en/node/recipes/configuration/_index.md

 let anotherConfig = ConfigParams.fromLine("param1=123;param2=ABC");
 ```

-To read more about what functionality is available through ConfigParams, be sure to check out the [Commons module’s](../../commons)documentation.
+To read more about what functionality is available through ConfigParams, be sure to check out the [Commons module](../../commons)’s documentation.

 #### Example